 - 4.1.
 Black Horse Hill Infant School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
-The school will provide comprehensive, clear and transparent privacy policies. - 4.3.
-Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences. - 4.4.
-Internal records of processing activities will include the following:
+The school will provide comprehensive, clear and transparent privacy policies.

-- Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
+- 4.3.
+Records of activities relating to higher risk processing will be maintained, such as the processing of activities that: - Are not occasional - Could result in a risk to the rights and freedoms of individuals - Involve the processing of special categories of data or criminal conviction and offence data - 4.4.
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
 The school will implement measures that meet the principles of data protection by design and data protection by default, such as: - Data minimisation. - Pseudonymisation. - Transparency. - Allowing individuals to monitor processing. - Continuously creating and improving security features. - 4.6.
 Data protection impact assessments will be used, where appropriate.